 Whilst the Company has established risk management systems to prevent cyber-attacks and any potential data security breaches, including firewalls, encryption of customer data (storage and transmission) and a privacy policy, there are inherent limitations on such systems, including the possibility that certain risks have not been identified.
 There can be no guarantee that the measures taken by the Company will be sufficient to detect or prevent data security breaches.

-However, the Company continues to lessen this risk by working with gold standard Cyber-security experts to implement and maintain appropriate Information Security Management Systems (ISMS), aligns itself, its operations, practices, policies and procedures to the industry standards and ensures that appropriate penetration testing and auditing is carried out continuously.
+However, the Company continues to lessen this risk by working with gold standard Cyber security experts to implement and maintain appropriate Information Security Management Systems (ISMS), aligns itself, its operations, practices, policies and procedures and is accredited to industry standards (ISO/IEC 27001:2022) and ensures that appropriate penetration testing and auditing is carried out continuously, and certification is maintained.